Have you ever wondered how to get nice, neat, short URLs for your blog posts?

 To install this plugin, sign in to your WordPress admin area and go to Plugins then Add New.
 Search for “Redirection” and you should find a plugin that looks like this:

-Install and active the plugin.
+Install and activate the plugin.
 Once you have done this, you will be able to set up redirections by going to Tools, then Redirections.

 For a more detailed overview of how this plugin works, check out the support pages on the Redirection plugin website.